ptrpl4/GitBookWiki/README.md

 New materials will be in English, old materials may contain notes in Russian, but translation is already underway.

-Main themes - programming languages - python, go, js, also testing frameworks and patterns, hardware devices like flipper zero, developer utilities and other fascinating tech stuff!
+Main themes - programming languages - python, go, js, also testing frameworks and patterns, hardware devices like flipper zero, raspberry pi, developer tools and other fascinating tech stuff!

 ---